Automation is a Cinematic Concerto for Human and AI cellists that explores the complex relationship between man and machine.

-Can a technically superior yet emotionless machine create music that moves us?
-How will humans react when faced with the possibility of being replaced?
+Can a technically superior machine with no soul make music that moves us?
+How will humans feel if that machine can replace us?

 AUTOMATION was commissioned by Justin M. Sullivan, in honor of his son Alec Baker Sullivan.